0xJuancito/audits/README.md

-# Smart Contract Audits and Findings by @0xJuancito
+# Smart Contract Audits and Findings by juancito

 ## Audit Competitions